telerik/winforms-docs/pivotgrid/populating-with-data/using-the-adomddataprovider.md

 ADOMD.NET is a Microsoft .NET Framework data provider that is designed to communicate with Microsoft SQL Server Analysis Services.
 ADOMD.NET uses the XML for Analysis protocol to communicate with analytical data sources by using either TCP/IP or HTTP connections to transmit and receive SOAP requests and responses that are compliant with the XML for Analysis specification.

 >caution With the current release RadPivotGrid supports only __Microsoft.AnalysisServices.AdomdClient version 10.0__ .
-You can download it from[here](http://www.microsoft.com/en-us/download/details.aspx?id=30440).
+You can download it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=30440).
 After installing it, you will find the Microsoft.AnalysisServices.AdomdClient.dll under *C:\Program Files (x86)\Microsoft.NET\ADOMD.NET\100* .
 >

 ## AdomdDataProvider